 What is your website address to place an online order?Online orders can be processed through Vitalchek.com.

 The MSDH Vital Records Department has records on file for births or deaths filed in Mississippi from November 1912 to the present.
 Marriage statistical records are on file from January 1, 1926.
 From July 1, 1938 to December 31, 1941, records were kept only by the Circuit Court Clerk in the county in which the marriage license was issued.

 Vital Records does not maintain divorce records.
 A five-year search of the divorce index is available for January 1, 1926 to June 30, 1938, and for January 1, 1942 to present for a fee of $17.
 A five-year search is available to locate the county where the divorce was granted.
 The Chancery Clerk's office will need to be contacted directly in order to obtain a certified copy of the divorce decree.

 Are the certificates certified?Yes, the certificates have a raised seal and are the long form certified by the Mississippi State Department of Health's Vital Records office and can be used to obtain a passport, driver's license, school registration, traveling, etc. Short form or abstract birth certificates are no longer issued by the office.

 How much do vital records cost?Birth, death and marriage certificates are $17.
 Additional copies of the same record ordered at the same time are $6.

-What kind of payments do you accept?Walk-in customers can pay with cash, check, money order or credit card when applying in person.
+What kind of payments do you accept?Customers can pay with cash, check, money order or credit card when applying in person.
 Mail requests can be paid by personal check or money order.
 Do not send cash in the mail.
-For orders placed by telephone or online can be purchased with all major credit cards, including American Express, Discover, Visa, and MasterCard.
+Orders placed by telephone or online can be purchased with all major credit cards, including American Express, Discover, Visa, and MasterCard.

 If you do not find my vital record, will I get a refund?Vital Record fees are nonrefundable even if no record is found.
 A refund will be given for any additional copies ordered fees at the time of initial order.